stojsavljevic/spring-grpc-example/README.md

 # Spring gRPC Example Project ![build status](https://github.com/stojsavljevic/spring-grpc-example/actions/workflows/maven.yml/badge.svg)

 This project demonstrates the integration of gRPC (Google Remote Procedure Call) with the Spring ecosystem. gRPC is a high-performance, open-source RPC framework developed by Google that enables efficient communication between services.

+Article that provides a detailed explanation of this example project can be found on [Medium.com](https://medium.com/@aleksandar.stojsavljevic/building-grpc-applications-with-spring-boot-beginners-guide-30e99a5acb51)

 ## gRPC in General